 Like recent GMO labeling initiatives defeated in California and Washington, the Colorado battle has become financially lopsided.

 In a two-week period in September the committee working to get the measure passed raised about $120,000.
 The coalition opposed raised $8.1 million.

 Top donors for the No On 105 Coalition include some of the largest food and biotech companies in the world.
-Monsanto has contributed about $5 million, and PepsiCo and General Mills have donated about $1 million each.
+By late September, Monsanto had contributed about $5 million, and PepsiCo and General Mills had donated about $1 million each.

 The Grocery Manufacturers Association, the trade group for the country’s largest grocery stores, also has opposed the measure.